shafnasir/MyPlanBook/PB.md

 - See past bodyfat percentages from previous days.
 - See a graphical representation of the change in bodyfat percentage over time.

-## Bodyweight Logger - User Story #9
+## Body Weight Logger - User Story #9
-As someone who cares about my health and fitness, I want to keep records of my bodyweight in pounds and kilograms over time so that I can keep track of my weight loss, weight maintenance, or weight gain progression.
+As someone who cares about my health and fitness, I want to keep records of my body weight in pounds and kilograms over time so that I can keep track of my weight loss, weight maintenance, or weight gain progression.

 **Criteria of Satisfaction**
-- Record bodyweight in pounds or kilograms and see weight in both of those units.
+- Record body weight in pounds or kilograms and see weight in both of those units.
 - Select a date for weight measurement.
 - See past weights from previous days.
 - See a graphical representation of the change in bodyweight over time.